sezanzeb/sezanlight/readme.md

 It sparsly checks a few places on the screen (150 pixels by default) and puts extra weight on those with high saturation.

-It uses:
-- 400hz for movies/computer screens to provide higher resolution color fades
-- 2000hz for static colors to reduce potential eye strain

 **worked with:**
 - manjaro xfce